2009 Nobel Peace Prize: In the United States

 Many were critical of the Nobel Committee.
 A Wall Street Journal editorial, noting Obama's comment that the world's problems "can't be met by any one leader or any one nation", opined, "What this suggests to us—and to the Norwegians—is the end of what has been called 'American exceptionalism'.
 This is the view that U.S. values have universal application and should be promoted without apology, and defended with military force when necessary.
 Put in this context, we wonder if most Americans will count this peace-of-the-future prize as a compliment."

 The Washington Post columnist Michael Gerson wrote that the committee members "have forfeited any claim to seriousness.
 Peace—the kind of peace that keeps people from being killed and oppressed—is an achievement, not a sentiment. ...
 Intending to honor Obama, the committee has actually embarrassed him."
 Commentary magazine's Peter Wehner wrote that the award, with past awards that seemed aimed at criticizing the Bush administration, showed the Nobel Committee "long ago ceased to be a serious entity; this choice merely confirms that judgment."

-According to The Washington Post news analyst Dan Balz, "[E]ven among his supporters there was a sense of surprise and even shock on Friday [the day of the announcement], a belief that the award was premature, a disservice and a potential liability."
+According to The Washington Post news analyst Dan Balz, "even among his supporters there was a sense of surprise and even shock on Friday, a belief that the award was premature, a disservice and a potential liability."
 An editorial in The Washington Post began, "It's an odd Nobel Peace Prize that almost makes you embarrassed for the honoree", and compared the Nobel Committee's statement that Obama had "created a new climate in international politics" to a recent satirical skit on television.
 A Los Angeles Times editorial said the committee "didn't just embarrass Obama, it diminished the credibility of the prize itself".
 Thomas L. Friedman of The New York Times wrote, "It dismays me that the most important prize in the world has been devalued in this way".

 Much of the commentary across the political spectrum involved describing the award as something risible, with the humor focusing on Obama's getting the award without having accomplished much.
 According to an analysis in The New York Times, "it ... [is] striking how so many people seemed to greet the Nobel news with shock followed by laughter".
 On the morning of the announcement, several of The Washington Post's opinion-page columnists, posting at the newspaper's "Post Partisan" blog, characterized the award as laughable or directly satirized it, including such supportive columnists as Ruth Marcus ("ridiculous—embarrassing, even"), Richard Cohen (who satirized the award), and foreign-affairs columnist David Ignatius ("goofy" and "weird"), and Michael Kinsley (whose satirical response came the next day).
 Other prominent commentators who often supported Obama but responded with ridicule included Peter Beinart and Ann Althouse.